aws-samples/aws-eda-slurm-cluster/docs/deploy.md

 This cluster uses Cloud Development Kit (CDK) and Python 3 to deploy the cluster.

-Install packages used by the installer.
+Install the packages used by the installer.

 ```
 sudo yum -y install curl gcc-c++ make nfs-utils python3 tcl unzip wget